 In describing the foundations of modern society, Foucault uses the image of a plague town as a template of the perfectly governed community.
 By Foucault’s estimation, the plague town is a perfectly ordered and controlled society: everyone in their own “cells” with a system in place to check the status of everyone’s health and deal with the deceased.
 As a counter to this image of segregation and analysis, he offers the image of the leper, marked and separated from the community, as symbolic of the pre-enlightenment society.

-Bentham’s Panopticon is a circular structure divided into individual cells around its circumferance with an enclosed tower in the centre from which the cells can be observed.
-The primary strength to this structure being that every cell is observable at all times, and that the occupants of the cells can never know when they are being observed.
+Bentham’s Panopticon is a circular structure divided into individual cells around its circumference with an enclosed tower in the centre from which the cells can be observed.
+The primary strength to this structure is that every cell is observable at all times so that the occupants of the cells can never know when they are being watched.
 They therefore internalise the sense of always being watched and self-monitor their behaviour accordingly.

 The disciplines form the heart of the panoptic society according to Foucault.
-They are the means by which individuals are controlled, and through which they learn their role within society and the path ahead of them.
-The foundational example of a discipline that Foucault uses is the military, wherein manouvres are dictated down to the slightest physical gesture and there are clear grades of progression or ranks.
+They are the means by which individuals are controlled, and through which they learn their role within society and follow the path put before them.
+The foundational example of a discipline that Foucault uses is the military, wherein manoeuvres are dictated down to the slightest physical gesture and there are clear grades of progression or ranks.
 The disciplines operate through a system of supervision and examination; much like schools.
-On a more insidious level, evidence of these disciplines is to be found in our day to day interactions and modes of communication, which can be thought of as a kind of social conditioning.
+Evidence of these disciplines is to be found in our day to day interactions and modes of communication, which can be thought of as a kind of social conditioning.

 Foucault outlines a shift from a regime of torture to one of discipline.
 A move from punishment to reform, from disorder to order, from sovereign power to social power, from visible spectacle to invisible surveillance, and traces the darker elements of each of these “progressions” or “improvements” to breed an awareness of the power structures underlying our modern lives and the surveillance state in which we live.